 Our brand partners do not see or approve our articles before they are published, but we make a commission if you click an affiliate link.
 Learn more about Reviews.org on our About Us page.

-Get to know Google Fiber–the basics
+Get to know Google Fiber: plans and pricing

-Google has four different internet plans to choose from.
-Prices start at $70 a month for the basic plan, which delivers gigabit speeds of 1,000Mbps.
+$70 a month gets you the basic plan, which delivers gigabit speeds of 1,000Mbps.
 You can pay more for multi-gigabit options, including a plan that tops out at 8,000Mbps.
-Most internet users are going to be content with Google Fiber’s basic plan—a download speed of 1,000Mbps gives you enough bandwidth to cover basically any internet need you could have.
+Most internet users should be content with Google Fiber’s basic plan—a download speed of 1,000Mbps gives you enough bandwidth to cover basically any internet need you could have.
 But a multi-gig plan may be better suited for very large homes, tech experts, and professional content creators.

 You don’t have to worry about data caps, equipment fees, contracts, or any other extra fees with Google Fiber.
 The price you see is what you pay every month.
 When you sign up for Google Fiber, you receive all the necessary equipment for no extra fee, including the router and a mesh extender.
 The mesh router comes in handy if you need to extend the Wi-Fi to accommodate a large home, garage, or patio area.